eranii/arch-scripts/README.md

 foreign (AUR) packages.
 Runs without root.
 * `scripts/aur-update`: Update a single package.
 A wrapper script for running `git` and `makepkg` commands.
+* `scripts/checkupdates-notify-send`: Check available pacman package updates script and send a notification if updates are available.

 ## Dependencies